jgerchen/polyploid_popgen/depth_mask/README.md

 Minimum number of samples above cutoff for a site to be masked

+**-m, --min_depth**

+Minimum depth below which a site is not considered for calculation od mean depth and Stderror

 **-l, --locinumber**

 Number of loci in the VCF file.
 Ideally this should be the exact number from the VCF file.
 If the number is higher, the program will need more memory, if it is lower it will have to reallocate memory to the internal genotype array, which is computationally inefficient.